dancancro/great-big-example-application/README.md

 The rationale behind this is pretty simple.
 People need to learn how to make real applications before they get a job.
-If it's easier and more sensible to learn real automechanics by studying a real car than a bicycle, a go-kart and a differential, then it's also easier to learn how to make a real application by getting your eyes on source code of a real application than a lot of separate, simplified instructional material.
+If it's easier and more sensible to learn real automechanics by studying a real car than a bicycle, a go-kart and a differential, then it makes more sense to learn how to make a real application by getting your eyes on source code of a real application than a lot of separate, simplified instructional material.
 And I've discovered that repeating the prevailing process doesn't help either.
 Building go-kart number 1 is great to get you started without too much anxiety, but building go-kart number 2, 3, 4 or 5 isn't going to make you any better able to build real car number 1.
 It just